 3. See Why Tony Bennett Loves Spring in Manhattan

-Wayne Newton may love Central Park in fall, but Tony Bennett prefers Washington Square Park in the springtime.
-This New York City public park is a favorite of Greenwich Village residents.
+Wayne Newton may love New York’s Central Park in fall, but Tony Bennett prefers Washington Square Park in the springtime.
+One of the best New York City parks is a favorite of Greenwich Village residents.
 Its wide, tree-lined brick paths, impressive art and architecture, and expansive lawns perfect for impromptu picnics make it a must-see springtime destination.

 4. Everything’s Better With Bluebonnets On It